-Mount Holyoke will act on any formal or informal notice/complaint of violation of the Gender-Based and Sexual Misconduct Policy that is received by the Title IX Coordinator or any other Official with Authority by applying these procedures, known as “Formal Grievance Procedures Process A.” Process A applies to all Title IX Misconduct as defined by regulations issued in May 2020 by the U.S. Department of Education to implement Title IX of the Education Amendments of 1972, codified at 34 C.F.R.
+Mount Holyoke College will act on any formal or informal notice/complaint of violation of the Gender Based and Sexual Misconduct Policy that is received by the Title IX Coordinator* or any other Official with Authority by applying these procedures, known as “Formal Grievance Procedures – Process A.” Process A applies to all Title IX Misconduct as defined above and by regulations issued by the U.S. Department of Education to implement Title IX of the Education Amendments of 1972, codified at 34 C.F.R.
 Part 106.
-Definitions of Title IX Misconduct can be found in the Gender Based and Sexual Misconduct Policy, under “Prohibited Conduct”.
+Definitions of Title IX Misconduct can be found above under “Prohibited Conduct.”

 Unionized/other categorized employees are subject to the terms of their agreements/employees’ rights to the extent those agreements do not conflict with federal or state compliance obligations.

-The procedures below may be used to address collateral misconduct arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another).
-All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures elaborated in the student, staff and faculty handbooks.
+The procedures below may be used to address alleged collateral misconduct by the Respondent arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another), when alleged violations of the Policy are being addressed at the same time.
+In such cases, the Title IX Coordinator may consult with the institution officials who typically oversee such conduct (e.g., human resources, student conduct, academic affairs, etc.) to provide input as needed.
+All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures described in applicable student, faculty, and staff handbooks.

 Upon receipt of a complaint or notice to the Title IX Coordinator of an alleged violation of the Policy, the College initiates a prompt initial assessment to determine the next steps the College needs to take.
 The College will initiate at least one of three responses: